-Upon receiving the correct Control Code, the chip enable bits, and the R/W bit, the device performs an acknowledge by pulling the SDA line low during the 9th clock pulse.
-As stated above, the device will now be set for either a read or a write operation by the R/W bit.
+Upon receiving the correct control code, the chip enable bits, and the R/\overline{W} bit, the device performs an acknowledge by pulling the SDA line low during the 9th clock pulse.
+As stated above, the device is now set for either a read or a write operation by the R/\overline{W} bit.

 After the device acknowledges the control byte, two additional bytes are sent by the master to the slave.
-These define the target address of the byte in the device to be written.
+These bytes define the target address of the byte in the device to be written.
 The bit assignment for the address is shown in Figure 5-3.
 It should be noted that not all the address bits are used.
-For the RM24C128AF, only address A0 to A13 are used; the rest are don't cares and must be set to "0".
+For the RM24C64AF, only address A0 to A12 are used; the rest are don't cares and must be set to "0".